Ribs (song): Live performances

 Lorde first performed "Ribs" and "400 Lux" at the Greenwich Village club Le Poisson Rouge.
-She also performed the song during a free concert on 7 September 2013 at the 5000 seat Vector Arena.
+She also performed the song during a free concert on 7 September 2013 at the 50000 seat Vector Arena.

 On 24 September 2013, she performed the track at The Fonda Theatre in Los Angeles, California, and at a concert at the Warsaw in Brooklyn on 3 October 2013 along with other material from her album Pure Heroine.

 On 26 November 2013, Lorde performed the song on the Late Show with David Letterman, backed by a drummer and a keyboard player.
 Canadian producer Ryan Hemsworth remixed the track and released it under the subtitle "Let's Have a Sleepover Version".
 Lorde performed "Ribs" at the Coachella Valley Music Festival and other festivals in 2017, and on her debut Pure Heroine Tour (2013–2014); while a reworked version of the song was performed during the North American leg of her Melodrama World Tour (2017–2018).
+The track was also included in the set lists of the Solar Power (2022-2023) and Ultrasound (2025-2026) concert tours, for the latter of which it served as the final song.